digipres/sandbox/README.md

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/digipres/sandbox)

-Once the Codespace is running, you can get started by [clicking here to open the Welcome notebook](./welcome.ipynb).
+Once the Codespace is running, you will see this page inside the code editor.
+You can then get started by [clicking here to open the Welcome notebook](./welcome.ipynb).

 ## Sample Files